Big Six (ice hockey)

-Out of the 207 Ice Hockey World Championships medals awarded by the International Ice Hockey Federation (IIHF), 186 have been won by the Big Six teams.
-Since 1953, only six medals have been won by teams outside the Big Six (four by Slovakia, two by Switzerland).
+As of 2025, out of the 264 Ice Hockey World Championships medals awarded by the International Ice Hockey Federation (IIHF), 234 have been won by the Big Six teams.
+Since 1954, only ten medals have been won by teams outside the Big Six (four by Slovakia, four by Switzerland, and one each by Germany and Latvia).
 Of the 75 Olympic ice hockey medals awarded, 67 have been won by a Big Six team.